Why Stair-Step Cracks In Brick Walls Signal Serious Issues

 “But How Bad Could It Really Be?”
 Let’s Get Technical

 We get it.
-Foundation repairs sound about as fun as a root canal.
+Foundation Repairs sound about as fun as a root canal.
 But let’s cut to the chase: stair-step cracks often indicate foundation settlement or heaving.
 Translation: Your home’s base is moving, and not in a fun, dance-floor kind of way.
 Here’s what might be happening underground:

 Soil Settlement: The Sneaky Culprit